Is it OK to Drink Beer After a Workout or Before Exercise?

 If you consumed lots of alcohol the night before, you might still be under the influence, so exercise sessions are not advised in this case.
 Indeed, it could actually be dangerous to work out, especially due to the risks associated with heart arrhythmias.
 Give it another 24 hours and you should be OK.
 If you only had a couple of beers the night before, a light workout in the morning should be absolutely fine.

-First, alcohol consumption affects your body’s ability to rehydrate.
+Alcohol consumption affects your body’s ability to rehydrate.
 Since you sweat when you exercise, you will typically be dehydrated afterwards.
 If you then drink alcohol after exercise, it’ll take you longer to rehydrate and recover (which will leave you feeling sore for longer).
 That said, a study in the Journal of Applied Physiology found that rehydration after sport is only delayed if you consume alcohol with an ABV that is greater than 4%.
 So if you do want to drink beer after a workout, choose a low-ABV option such as any of the beers from Small Beer’s range of classic styles.

-Drinking alcohol after a workout also reduces your body’s ability to synthesise proteins.
+Drinking alcohol after exercise also reduces your body’s ability to synthesise proteins.
 When you exercise, small tears appear in your muscles, and your body uses protein to rebuild these torn muscles.
 However, drinking alcohol makes it harder to use proteins according to the PLoS ONE journal – so you’ll build less muscle than you otherwise would.

 Weight gain is also an issue if you're drinking alcohol after exercise.
 Alcohol is a source of so-called ‘empty calories,’ which means that it provides lots of energy but little nutritional value.
 Ultimately, this means that the calories you consume from alcohol are more likely to be turned into fat.